interlay/interbtc-spec/polkabtc-spec/docs/source/intro/architecture.rst

 .. figure:: ../figures/PolkaBTC-Architecture.png
     :alt: architecture diagram

-    High level overview of the BTC-Parachain.
+    High level overview of the BTC Parachain.
 PolkaBTC consists of seven modules.
 The Oracle module stores the exchange rates based on the input of centralized and decentralized exchanges.
 The Treasury module maintains the ownership of PolkaBTC, the VaultRegistry module stores information about the current Vaults in the system, and the Issue, Redeem and Replace modules expose funcitons and maintain data related to the respective sub protocols.
 The StabilizedCollateral modules handles Vault collateralization, stabilization against exchange rate fluctuations and automatic liquidation.
 BTC-Relay tracks the Bitcoin main chain and verifies transaction inclusion.
-The Parachain Governance maintains correct operation of the BTC-Parachain and intervenes / halts operation if necessary.
+The Parachain Governance maintains correct operation of the BTC Parachain and intervenes / halts operation if necessary.

 ExchangeRateOracle